Release date : September 06, 2019

 Coming to the director Vishwanath, he has selected a very outdated story and tried to add the commercial aspects to it.
 He starts the first half well but makes the later part a mess.
 He failed in narrating the basic emotions in a flow and made a Kichidi out of the proceedings boring the audience.

 On the whole, Jodi is a very outdated and ordinary family drama which will end up as yet another disappointment for Aadi.
 The first half has some brief breezy moments but the second half bores the audience with forced emotions, comedy, and over the top narration.
 Shraddha Srinath is the only solace of this film where everything else sinks.

 123telugu.com Rating : 2.25/5

 Reviewed by 123telugu Team

 Articles that might interest you:

-- Poll : Which among these films are you looking forward to watching?
+- Poll : Which aspect of F3 are you excited for?

 - Terrific teaser of Thank You to be out on this date